 - Bring down your website completely, either for a reason or just for fun.

 The longer the malware remains undetected, the better it is for the hackers.
 This is because they can continue to use your website for gathering information and send spam emails, infecting your visitors in the process.
 It is left to us to regularly scan WordPress for malware and check our websites, even those that appear ironclad, for malware.

 The 10 Best Plugins & Services To Scan WordPress for Malware

-A great way to check if your website is infested with malicious code, malware or some other security threat is through plugins and scans.
-There are a range of quality plugins available that can be used to search for malware, and those 10 are the best, in our humble opinion.
+A great way to check if your website is infected with malicious code, malware, or some other security threat is through plugins and scans.
+There is a range of quality plugins available that can be used to search for malware, and those 10 are the best, in our humble opinion.

 Website scanning is potentially a memory-intensive operation.
 Your PHP memory access and transparent cache directories can need to be updated so that scanning is faster.

 Allied protection features are bundled with most of the plugins, and only a few plugins are solely malware detection solutions.
 Some are full-fledged security or backup solutions, including a detection mechanism for malware.
 For example, Codeguard is a full backup and restoration service that will search WordPress for malware as well.
 It warns you if it detects something unwelcome.

 If you choose to go with managed hosting services like WPEngine and SiteGround, you can also opt to leave all security, including malware detection, incompetent professional hands.